hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 and what the implementation should look like.

 We can use three switches to control the power plant:
-- `supply_to_grid` - whether we are preferring selling electricity over charging the battery
+- `supply_to_grid` - whether we are preferring selling generated electricity over charging the battery
 - `charge_from_grid` - whether we are charging the battery from the grid
 - `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid